Skip to Content

 But Philodendron birkin grows relatively quickly.

-Despite the rapid growth, you don’t have to worry about your Philodendron birkin getting any taller or wider than one to three feet.
+Despite the rapid growth, you don’t have to worry about your Philodendron birkin getting taller or wider than one to three feet.

 Philodendron Birkin typically grows to about 1 to 3 feet in width